Consumer confidence up slightly but remains near 6-year low

 U.S. consumer confidence inched up this month, showing signs of stabilizing, but remains near a six-year low in the face of the widespread business shutdowns that have sent the economy into recession

-The Conference Board said Tuesday that its confidence index ticked up to a reading of 86.6 in May from 85.7 in April.
-The index, which reflects consumers’ assessments of present conditions and expectations about the future, had plummeted during the previous two months.
-The index had reached 130.7 in February before tumbling about 12 points in March and by more than 20 in April.
+The Conference Board says its confidence index ticked up to a reading of 86.6 in May from 85.7 in April.
+The index, which reflects consumers’ assessment of present conditions and expectations about the future, had plummeted during the previous two months.

+The coronavirus pandemic has forced businesses across he country to close, stifling consumer spending, which drives about 70% of all economic activity in the the United States.